Gauge and Averaging in Gravitational Self-force: Equation of Motion

 \section{Equation of Motion}

 In the gauge of section \ref{sec:dM}, the equation of motion for the deviation is simply $Z^i(t)=0$.
 In principle, therefore, giving the change in $Z^i$ under a change in gauge provides the complete description of motion.
 However, the more useful description of motion in other gauges, equation \eqref{eom}, may be derived as follows.
-Begin with gauge transformations $x'^\mu = x^\mu + \xi^\mu$ of the form\footnote{In the appendix of paper I an opposite sign convention, $x'^\mu = x^\mu - \xi^\mu$, was used for the definition of the gauge vector.}
+Begin with gauge transformations $x'^\mu = x^\mu + \lambda \xi^\mu$ of the form\footnote{In the appendix of paper I an opposite sign convention, $x'^\mu = x^\mu - \lambda \xi^\mu$, was used for the definition of the gauge vector.}

-where $\alpha^\mu$ is a smooth functions of its arguments.
+where $\xi^\mu$ is assumed smooth in $r$ at fixed $(t,\vec{n})$, so that in particular $\alpha^\mu$ is a smooth function of its arguments.
 It is easy to check that such transformations preserve the form of equations (\ref{g0}-\ref{g1}), and thus are allowed under our assumptions.
 As described in \cite{gralla-wald-gaugenote}, we furthermore believe (but have not proven) that expressibility in the form of equation \eqref{xi} is a necessary condition on an allowed transformation, except in the case of certain trivial one-parameter-families, where additional $\log r$ terms are allowed.
-Thus we believe (but have not proven) that such transformations correspond precisely the coordinate choices allowed by our formalism (not including the parity condition) at first order in $\lambda$ for non-trivial families of solutions.
+Thus we believe (but have not proven) that such transformations correspond precisely to the coordinate choices allowed by our formalism (not including the parity condition) at first order in $\lambda$, for non-trivial families of solutions.
 In order to preserve the parity condition $C_{ij}(t,-\vec{n})=C_{ij}(t,\vec{n})$, we must restrict the form of $\alpha^\mu$ so that